Last updated: 03-18-2023

 Fig. 5 – A chart showing the fire phases, the 12 phases of the moon, and the corresponding hexagrams (larger version).
 From Kim, 2008, p.
 528.

 II.
 Similarities to Comic Book Heroes

 The princes in essence become the fantasy equivalent of today’s comic book superheroes.
 Gaining power from a divine being is similar to the concept of “Divine Empowerment” from DC Comics.
-A good example is Captain Marvel (fig. 6), a child-turned-adult who receives super strength (among other powers) from a battery of Western gods and sages through the medium of a divine wizard.
+A good example is Billy Batson, a.k.a.
+Captain Marvel (Ch: Jingqi duizhang, 驚奇隊長) (fig. 6), a child-turned-adult who receives super strength and other powers from a battery of Western gods and sages through the medium of a divine wizard.

 I’ve posted an article that explores the abilities of Monkey’s immortal breath (used in the ritual above).